prasad223/os161_Docker/Asst2.md

 The offset parameter ```pos``` to be passed to sys_lseek is joined using bitwise OR from tf_a2 and tf_a3 with tf_a2 containing the high32 bits and tf_a3 having the low32 bits.

 Also, the return is a little different, with retval1 as the new extra parameter that we need to save into register ```v1 ( the low32 bits of offset)```

+###### sys_dup2

+Again ,we start with checking the error conditions for the oldfd and newfd.
+Other error checks are :
+Also, we make sure that we don't do anything when oldfd == newfd

+1. Process file table is not filled up.
+If it is, then ```dup2``` must fail with EMFILE.
+2. The file descriptor in newfd must be closed.
+We do this using our own sys_close
+3. The file descriptor in newfd is allocated memory, and the vnode is referred from oldfd descriptor.
+Since there is one more reference to oldfd descriptor, the reference count for oldfd is increased by 1.
+4. We return the newfd reference in retval.

+###### sys__getcwd

+This is an unique call, as this is actually going to server as a wrapper to user-space library call ```getcwd```.
+We use the copyin function to save our code from bad user pointers, initialize a user_uio structure, and use the call ```vfs_getcwd``` to get the data we want.
+Since user-space library expects buffer to be null-terminated, we will have to insert a '\0' character ourselves.
+(Refer menu.c for similar code).
+The number of bytes in the buffer i.e. ```strlen(buffer)``` is returned.

+***